 So how can you backup your data?

-Firstly, you will need to install the Evernote for Windows client onto your machine (not the Windows 8 app, but the full client).
+Firstly, you will need to install the Evernote for Windows client onto your machine.

 Now with that done, the easiest way is to create an export of all your notes in Evernote’s ENEX format, which will allow you to pick and choose which notes you want to recover when the time comes.
 This can be done from within the Evernote client, but we want to automate this so that it happens regularly and without human intervention.